Marxist–Leninist Party (Communist Reconstruction): Ideology

 The party has been described as far-left and Marxist–Leninist.
 It was described as anti-revisionist, republican, and patriotic socialist.
 It "adheres to Stalinist and Hoxhaist communism, reflecting its radical ideological stance within the left-wing political spectrum".
 The ABC described the party as "ideologically communist and markedly anti-revisionist".
 It has become notorious for its nationalism, anti-feminism, and open criticism of mass immigration and gender policies, along with denouncing Islamization and identity politics.
 As a result, its ideology is also described as a "hybrid of classical communism and working-class nationalism".
 The party's leader describes himself as a "patriotic Marxist".

 The main goals of PML (RC) are to fight for a more just society, the elimination of labor exploitation, and the defense of workers' rights.
 The party's demands include abolishing the Spanish monarchy, leaving the European Union (EU) and NATO, building a workers' front, and creating a federal Spanish republic "in the style of Enver Hoxha's Albania".
 On the Soviet Union (USSR), the party declared: "The Soviet Union was a workers' democracy.
 A hundred thousand times more democratic than any of these mediocre European democracies could ever be.
 The USSR was a dictatorship for exploiters, landowners, and foreign powers."
-It seeks to represent a radical alternative to the Spanish Socialist Workers' Party (PSOE) and Spanish Communist Party (PE), accusing them of betraying socialist ideals.
+It seeks to represent a radical alternative to the Spanish Socialist Workers' Party (PSOE) and Spanish Communist Party (PCE), accusing them of betraying socialist ideals.
 The party is known for slogans such as "communists defend the homeland, rats sell it out" and "we will not allow leftism to destroy the workers' movement".

 It reveres Joseph Stalin's USSR and Communist Albania under Enver Hoxha, and advocates communism based on the Soviet and Albanian model.
 The party postulates a Marxist-Leninist system "that scorns any form of market or private property; the creation of a single-party republican state with a Jacobin structure, without territorial tensions; and the rejection of feminism and 'queer' theories, environmentalism and other banners of the modern left".
 It argues that the only acceptable form of government is the dictatorship of the proletariat, while LGBT or gender postulates are "nothing more than a simple tweakment of a [capitalist] system" that cannot stand and must be destroyed.